ossama971/counter-Python/README.md

 # pythonCounter
-an python application for the android counter we already make
+a python application for the android counter we already make